aosabook/500lines/dagoba/chapter.md

 Run these yourself to experience the graph database difference.

 [footnote: In modern JavaScript engines filtering a list is quite fast -- for small graphs the naive version can actually be faster than the index-free version due to the way the code is JIT compiled and the underlying data structures.
 Try it with different sizes of graphs to see how the two approaches scale.]

-## Orthogonal Optimization

-TODO: rewrite this section to fit with above. also, talk more about making room for global optimizations.

-We've just improved our performance for large graphs by several dozen orders of magnitude.
-That's pretty good, but we can do better.
-Each step in our query has a fixed cost for building the gremlins and making the function calls, as well as a per-step cost.
-Because we're splitting each step out into its own separate unit, those per-step costs can be quite high compared to what they could be if we could combine some steps.
-We've sacrificed performance for code simplicity.
-Many will argue that this sacrifice is acceptable, and that simplicity should trump performance whenever possible, but this is a false dichotomy.
-We can have our simple, easily understood model and also gain the performance benefits of combining steps -- we just have to beef up our compiler a little.
-How do we do that without sacrificing simplicity?
-By making the new compilation steps orthogonal to our existing model.
-We already have a working system, so keep that in place.
-But let's add some new pipetypes, and some new preprocessors that we can turn on to pull those pipetypes in to our pipeline.
-We'll tag the preprocessors so we can turn them all on or off easily.

-// ok build that
-// perf test it
-// cool it's faster

-Great, we're fast!
-Notice that by deliberately ignoring the chances we had to optimize early and by writing everything in as decomposed and simplistic a way as we possibly could that we've opened up opportunities for global optimizations.

-We should probably confirm that our optimizations don't break anything.
-Maybe we can write a bunch of tests for each of these new pieces, like we did before.

 ## Serialization